 Every 10 levels will double your chances to receive a booster pack.
 Booster packs are randomly awarded to eligible users every time a member of the Steam community crafts a badge.

-“How do you even level on Steam?
-I’ve purchased so many games over the years and it’s barely registered a dent.”
+Perhaps you’ve purchased so many games over the years and it’s barely registered a dent in your score.

 Every Steam user has a level but most are uncertain as to what steps are needed in order to gain more.
 With higher levels granting each user bonuses, it may be time that you were in the know on how Steam leveling up actually works.

 If you want to level up your Steam profile quickly, we should start with the basics of experience (XP) acquisition.